Striking Distance Keywords – What They Are and How to Use Them to Increase Organic Traffic

 It is some of the lowest hanging fruit in SEO, and I suggest you give it a try today.

 I am Ryan, founder of Clicked SEO.
 Have questions about implementing this strategy effectively?
-Hit me up.
+Contact me here.